devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-Testing has become an essential part of developing a large scale application and there is strong evidence that writing tests leads to a higher code quality [\[72\]](http://doi.acm.org/10.1145/952532.952753).
+Testing has become an essential part of developing any large scale application and there is strong evidence that writing tests leads to a higher code quality [\[72\]](http://doi.acm.org/10.1145/952532.952753).
 This chapter aims to give you a brief introduction to how testing in Flutter [\[1\]](https://flutter.dev/) works and more specifically, how to test an app that implements the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 ## Types of Tests in Flutter